Best Practices

 const buttonText = await page.evaluate(() => {

-const $button = document.querySelector('.buy-now');
+const $button = document.querySelector(".buy-now");

 const clicked = $button.click();